In his 2011 book Bird on Fire, the New York University sociologist Andrew Ross branded Phoenix the “least sustainable city in the world”.

-As roads become increasingly busy and the demand on our depleting water supply continues to grow, it’s easy to see why long-term sustainability is at the forefront of many peoples’ minds.
+As Phoenix’s roads become increasingly busy and the demand for its depleting water supply continues to grow, it’s easy to see why the desert city’s long-term sustainability is a hot topic for conversation.

-Although Phoenix’s changing climate and dependence on fossil fuels for energy and transportation is problematic, Arizona State climatologist Nancy Selover identifies water as the biggest issue in Phoenix.
+Although Phoenix’s changing climate and dependence on fossil fuels is problematic, Arizona State climatologist Nancy Selover identifies water scarcity as its most pressing concern.

 This past March, the water level in Lake Mead had dropped to 1,088 feet above sea level –– 13 feet above the federal cutoff for a declaration of water shortage on the lower Colorado River.
 In response, seven Western states including Arizona agreed to cut water use to prevent the federal government from imposing mandatory restrictions on water usage.